heya30/CSE230_JewelLegend/README.md

 - Allow users to swap cubes by controlling the keyboard
 - Allow users to leave or restart during the game

+### How to Play
+stack build
+stack exec CSE230-JewelLegend

 ### References
 - [Brick](https://github.com/jtdaugherty/brick)